yuejoyceliu/yueliu96.github.io/source/_posts/Newton-X-on-Hyak.md

 ## <jump id='pscript'>Script</jump>

 All the above steps can be achieved by script [nxplot.py](https://raw.githubusercontent.com/yueliu96/scripts_for_lab/master/nxplot.py).
+(This script is to be updated, especially for plot function)

 - *Usage*
   - `python nxplot.py`